 The History of Beyt El Kritliyya

-The museum is made up of two homes that are supported by the Ibn Tulun Mosque’s exterior wall.
-Hajj Mohammad Ibn al-Hajj Salem Ibn Galman al-Gazzar constructed the bigger home to the east (the farthest side in respect to the mosque) in 1632 (1041 AH).
-It was eventually acquired by a rich Muslim woman from Crete, and the house became known as Beit al-Kritliyya, or “House of the Cretan Woman.”
-Abdel-Qader al-Haddad erected the second home to the west (the innermost side concerning the mosque) in 1540 (947 AH).
+Two homes make up the museum.
+They rest against the exterior wall of the Ibn Tulun Mosque.
+Hajj Mohammad Ibn al-Hajj Salem Ibn Galman al-Gazzar built the larger home in 1632 (1041 AH).
+It is on the east side of the mosque.
+A rich Muslim woman from Crete later acquired it.
+The house became known as Beit al-Kritliyya, or “House of the Cretan Woman.”
+Abdel-Qader al-Haddad built the second home in 1540 (947 AH).
+This one is on the west side.

 As part of a campaign to make significant Islamic sites more accessible, the Egyptian authorities began clearing houses away from the mosque in 1928, many of which were in bad condition.
 The Committee for the Conservation of Arab Monuments, on the other hand, opposed the demolition of Beit al-Kritliyya since it was in such good condition.